Xclaro/Book/README.md

 .
 now it's new version

-This is on main branch.
+This is on main branch. yeah...

-On newBranch branch.